Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/overview.md

 ![Builder Kit](/images/getting-started/losant-iot-dev-kits/builder-kit/builder-kit.jpg "Builder Kit")

 The Losant IoT Builder Kit is an easy way to get up and running with the Losant IoT Developer Platform.
-This kit provides all the hardware and software needed to build a few simple projects that cover a wide variety of the features within the Losant platform.
+This kit provides all the hardware and software needed to build a few simple projects that cover a wide variety of the features within the Losant Platform.

 [Buy Now](https://store.losant.com/products/losant-builder-kit) | [Instructions](/getting-started/losant-iot-dev-kits/builder-kit/)